-Unless stated otherwise, exposure to any of the above asset classes may be obtained indirectly through investment in funds (including funds managed by Sarasin).
+Unless stated otherwise, to gain exposure to any of the above asset classes, up to 15% of the Sub-fund may be invested in other funds (including funds managed by Sarasin).

 Alternatives include, but are not limited to, infrastructure, commodities and private equity/venture capital which may be accessed through listed investment trusts and open-ended funds or other financial instruments.